8 Questions Answered About Bottom Lash Extensions

 What are bottom lashes and why should clients get them?

 Bottom lashes are generally thinner and shorter than upper lashes, and so are their extensions.
-The extra definition and length offered by bottom lashes can help open up a person’s eyes, making them seem even larger and more dramatic without looking “fake”.
+The extra length and definition offered by bottom lashes can help open up a person’s eyes, making them seem even larger and more dramatic without looking “fake”.